beechovsky/adv_js_concepts/notes/Types.md

 `int a = 100` - we know its an `int`, so we know how much memory to allocate.

 #### Enter Typescript
-Goal: Introduce Static Type cheiking and reduce bugs
+Goal: Introduce Static Type checking and reduce bugs.

-There are other Statically typed JS implemetnations (Flow, ReasonML, Elm, etc.).
+There are other statically typed JS implemetnations (Flow, ReasonML, Elm, etc.).

-Flow is a static type checker commonly used with React, and compiled via Babel.
+**Flow** is a static type checker commonly used with React, and compiled via Babel.
 You'll see `// @flow` near the top of a file.
 Included in Create React App tooling.

-Typescript differs from Flow in that it has its own compiler - it's a superset of JS.
+**Typescript** differs from Flow in that it has its own compiler - it's a superset of JS.
 The TypeScript compiler outputs JS for the browser.

-Reason is a totally different language with it's own compiler that outputs JS.
+**ReasonML** is a totally different language with its own compiler that outputs JS.
 Not a superset of JS.

-Elm is like ReasonML - a totally different language with it's own compiler.
+**Elm** is like ReasonML - not a superset of JS; a totally different language with it's own compiler.

 TypeSript is currently the dominant Statically typed language for JS.
 Originally due to Angular, but it is also used in React quite a bit.

 #### When to use Static type checking
 When the project is growing to the point where new hires are a must.
 Self documenting code is easier to learn.

-### Arrays, Functions, and Objects